MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 formatNumber(12.123, 4, 'en-US')
 ```

-And returns the following results respectively:
+And return the following results respectively:

 - **12.12**
 - **1.55**